 Philanthropy in Australian education has a long history.
 The LLEAP project investigates the impact of philanthropy in education.
 It aims to build knowledge and improve outcomes for schools and philanthropic supporters.
 What makes philanthropic support successful?
 How do we ensure it is relevant and effective?
 And who benefits?
-Collectively, there is still much more to understand about its impact, and the potential to benefit from shared knowledge, experience and insight.The LLEAP project is being conducted by the Tender Bridge team at ACER in partnership with The Ian Potter Foundation and the Origin Foundation.
+Collectively, there is still much more to understand about its impact, and the potential to benefit from shared knowledge, experience and insight.The LLEAP project is being conducted by the Tender Bridge team at ACER in partnership with The Ian Potter Foundation, the Origin Foundation and the Scanlon Foundation.

 FROM YEAR 1 - Practical LLEAP resources